hasyimibhar/p2p-chat/README.md

 # P2P Chat

-This is a naive implementation of a p2p chat app for educational purposes.
+This is a naive implementation of a secure p2p chat app for educational purposes.
+It uses a simplified version of the Chord protocol (without finger table) to maintain the overlay network, which is a ring.

+## Usage

 ```sh
 # Run a network with 5 peers